-Violent crimes, such as grenade attacks and armed robbery, are common.
-Although Westerners are less likely to be specific targets, the risk related of “wrong time, wrong place” remains.
-Local police lack the resources to respond effectively to crimes.
+Violent crimes, such as grenade attacks and armed robbery, occur regularly.
+Though westerners are unlikely to be specifically targeted, the risk of being in the wrong place at the wrong time is high.
+Local police lack the resources and training to respond effectively to crimes.
 Emergency medical and fire services are limited or non-existent in some areas of the country.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in Burundi, and medical services in Burundi fall well below U.S. standards, and there are no adequate trauma services in the country.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in Burundi.
+Medical services in Burundi fall well below U.S. standards, and there are no adequate trauma services in the country.
 U.S. embassy personnel are subject to restrictions when traveling in certain areas of Burundi and may be subject to other constraints as security conditions warrant.
-These restrictions include limitations on travel outside of Bujumbura during hours of darkness (typically 6:00 p.m.to 6:00 a.m.) and advance coordination for travel to the Bujumbura neighborhoods of Buyenzi, Bwiza, Cibitoke, Gasenyi, Kamenge, Kinama, Musaga, Mutakura, and Ngagara.
+These restrictions include limitations on travel outside of Bujumbura during hours of darkness (typically 6:00 p.m. to 6:00 a.m.) and prior approval for travel to the Bujumbura neighborhoods of Buyenzi, Bwiza, Cibitoke, Gasenyi, Kamenge, Kinama, Musaga, Mutakura, and Ngagara.

 If you decide to travel to Burundi: